How to Pick a Good Fish Oil for Pregnancy

 And of course a DHA supplement, a necessary omega-3 fatty acid that supports fetal development and more.

-A fIsh oil pill is packed with two essential omega-3s (DHA and EPA)—essential nutrients for healthy brain and eye development in a pregnant woman as well as for fetal growth and development which is why it should be taken in conjunction with your prenatal vitamin.
-DHA, an essential fatty acid, is specifically linked to healthy birth weight and developmental milestones, while EPA is correlated with improved heart health and cholesterol.
+A fish oil pill is packed with two essential omega-3s (DHA and EPA)—essential nutrients for healthy brain and eye development in a pregnant woman as well as for fetal growth and development which is why it should be taken in conjunction with your prenatal vitamin.
+[5] DHA, an essential fatty acid, is specifically linked to healthy birth weight and developmental milestones, while EPA is correlated with improved heart health and cholesterol.
+[5-6]

 In general, fish oil is recommended for improving heart health and reducing the risk of heart attack and stroke.
 Not only does it contain DHA and EPA, but also vitamins A and D, essential vitamins that improve our immune system and response.

-Yes, there are vegan alternatives.
+Yes, there are vegan fish oil alternatives.
 Algae-derived DHA supplementation is achieved through plant-based options that can meet ACOG guidelines.
 They eliminate the risk of possible environmental toxins, and do not contribute to overfishing, which can be damaging to the planet.

-What’s the difference between DHA and fish oil?
+What’s the Difference Between DHA and Fish Oil?

 Omega 3 fish oil is one great source of DHA.
 Fish oil from fish such as tuna, salmon, and trout contains two out of the three main omega-3 fatty acids, DHA and EPA.
 DHA, or docosahexaenoic acid, is the omega fatty acid that supports a healthy pregnancy and fetal development.

-The Prenatal Daily Packets, which include 21 high-quality ingredients, was researched and carefully developed to meet all of pregnancy’s demands.
+Natalist Prenatal Daily Packets, which include 21 high-quality ingredients, was researched and carefully developed to meet all of pregnancy’s demands.

 Fish oil is a great source of omega-3s and has many health benefits to support your pregnancy.
 It’s possible you’ve heard that fish oil can lead to increased bleeding during surgeries such as cesarean sections, but a recent study concluded that there is no link to fish oil and increased bleeding during or after surgery.
 However, it is important to note that this data may not be applicable to pregnant women and those undergoing cesareans specifically, thus more studies are needed.